d4rken-org/wakelock-revamp/PRIVACY_POLICY_GPLAY.md

-# Privacy policy for the app "WakeLock v3"
+# Privacy policy for the app "Wakelock v3"

 The app neither collects nor shares any data.